MDplot/MDplot/README.md

 See XXX

 ## New in the latest major version
 Version: 0.3
 Date: 2016-02-15

-o added multiple vector selection by hydrogen bond identifiers to function 'hbond_ts()' o added argument 'printValues' functionality to function 'TIcurve()' o removed hard-coding for the filenames of function 'load_dssp_ts()' o included new functions 'load_timeseries()' and 'timeseries()' o added argument 'legendPosition' to functions 'rmsd()' and 'rmsf()' o added labels for axes for function 'xrmsd()' o renamed title ("Anaylses") to comply with the publication title
+* added multiple vector selection by hydrogen bond identifiers to function 'hbond_ts()'
+* added argument 'printValues' functionality to function 'TIcurve()'
+* removed hard-coding for the filenames of function 'load_dssp_ts()'
+* included new functions 'load_timeseries()' and 'timeseries()'
+* added argument 'legendPosition' to functions 'rmsd()' and 'rmsf()'
+* added labels for axes for function 'xrmsd()'
+* renamed title ("Anaylses") to comply with the publication title

 ## Outlook
 1. support for other MD engines such as GROMACS, NAMD, CHARMM, ...